-My kids love making dens when we’re out in the woods, yet there are times when it’s not practical or possible to make one that’s kid-sized.
-But we don’t let that stop us – instead, we just think smaller… Read on to see how to make an adorable mini den!
+My kids love making dens when we’re out in the woods.
+But there are times when it’s not practical or possible to make one that’s kid-sized.
+Yet we don’t let that stop us – instead, we just think smaller… Read on to see how to make an adorable mini den!

 Why Build a Mini Den?

 While nothing beats the all-round amazingness of making your own you-sized den, making a mini den can be less daunting.
 Yet it is still introducing the skills and problem solving needed to make a structure of any size.